 Yesteryear Village gives visitors a peek into the past, and numerous parks and gardens offer the opportunity to commune with nature.
-Museums, such as the South Florida Science Museum and the Palm Beach Maritime Museum, offer a break from the heat.
+Museums offer a break from the heat.

 Nightlife is varied and plentiful in West Palm Beach, where something is always going on someplace.
 At CityPlace, there's a 20-screen cinema along with shops and clubs, although weekends at CityPlace can be noisy and crowded.

 Kravis Center for the Performing Arts, across from CityPlace, also has something happening every night, from cabaret shows to big-name comedians to top Broadway shows.

 There are also a lot of clubs in West Palm Beach, especially around the downtown Clematis area, but exercise caution at night off the main streets.
 Clubs change, but popular night spots that have been around for a long time include The Lounge, Renegades and Blue Martini.
 A full listing of events can be found in The Palm Beach Post.

 Fresh seafood, Italian bistros, Mediterranean cuisine, a French brasserie—it's all there in West Palm Beach.
 Or, cross the Intracoastal Waterway for fine dining on the island of Palm Beach.
 There are many restaurants overlooking the Atlantic Ocean and on both sides of the Intracoastal Waterway.
 Casual dress is the norm at most places.